mhartington/mhartington.github.io/content/post/iphonex-and-the-notch.md

 </platform>
 ```

-> The Ionic CLI will be updated in the coming weeks to generate this image and add the entry for you.
+> The Ionic CLI has been updated to generate this image for you

-A key thing to note here, is the `splash` entry has no sizing added to it.
-This is key!

 When we build our app and deploy to iPhoneX simulator, we should get something similar to this.